How to create a financial plan that works for you

 In short, this means a plan of how to manage and grow your financial assets vs your liabilities to achieve your short, medium and long terms goals.

 It’s your road map to help you understand where you are now, where you want to get to, and the gap between the two.
-With this information, you can determine what changes you might need to undertake to get to your destination.
-Without a financial plan, you might well be trying to get somewhere in the dark with no idea whether to turn left or right.
+With this information, you can determine what changes you need to undertake to reach your destination.
+Without a financial plan, you might be trying to get somewhere in the dark without knowing whether to turn left or right.

 Would you try and go on a long journey without some sort of map?
 I doubt it.
 You would likely ask people who have been to your destination before, look for directions, get a map, figure out how long it might take and what you might need to take with you.